• Skip to primary navigation

 A single Topaz apple on a wood board with the stem side turned towards the camera.

 If you are a fan of a more tart apple, then you will enjoy Topaz.
 It has a sharp, clean tart flavor that is juicy and enjoyable.
 I do not feel it's too tart to enjoy out of a hand.
-A good altertnative during the winter months to the Granny Smith.
+The apple is crisp and has a thin skin.
+This unlike the thick, better skin of the Red Delicious - that apple needs a thick skin for how much trash I talk about it! 🙂

 Have you tried this apple?
 What did you think?
 Leave a comment below telling us.
 Be a helper and share where you found it.
 You may make someone's day with your insider info on where to get them!
 If you are a true apple lover, you'll want to check out all of our apple reviews.